JBorrell/Chitter-Challenge/README.md

-Welcome to Chitter!
+Welcome to Chatter!
 ===================

-Chitter is an interactive social platform which allows users to sign up for a service which allows them to post thoughts, activities, tasks, feelings or pretty much anything they want, to a website where others can see it.
+Chatter is an interactive social platform which allows users to sign up for a service which allows them to post thoughts, activities, tasks, feelings or pretty much anything they want, to a website where others can see it.
 The website also allows users to read other users posts, showing them who posted what & at what time the post was created!

+Try it out here! https://www.chatter-live.herokuapp.com

 To Run:
 -------